 Editor: Update ITI TF-1:9.2 as shown, including the note under Table 9.2-1.

-9.2 ATNA Integration Profile Options
+9.2 ATNA Actor Options

 Options that may be selected for this Integration Profile are listed in the Table 9.2-1 along with the actors to which they apply.
 Dependencies between options when applicable are specified in notes.

+Note: The ATX prefix in option names below marks alternatives for audit transport protocol defined in the Record Audit Event [ITI-20] transaction.

-Table 9.2-1: ATNA - Actors and Options
+Table 9.2-1: ATNA – Actors and Options